kieran-ohara/blog/src/_drafts/2018-06-26-champion-things.md

     - Tabs vs spaces.
 (By the way I retract my "no linters in the pipeline ever" stance)...

-So with the various passions & priorities going off, how do you get _your_ passions heard and _your_ ideas delivered within Content Discovery?
+So with the various passions and priorities going off, how do you get _your_ passions heard and _your_ ideas delivered within Content Discovery?
 The topic of today's talk is on championing your passions, and leaving _your_ own tangible mark on our working culture.

 Disclaimer!
-It's based on my own experience & observations, so I've tried to balance these with:
+It's based on my own experience and observations, so I've tried to balance these with:

 - Concrete things I've witnessed,